Tô Lâm: Early life and education

-Tô Lâm was born on 10 July 1957, in Văn Giang, Hưng Yên, Vietnam.
-He is the eldest son of Hero of the People's Armed Forces, Colonel Tô Quyền, former Director of Police for Hải Hưng province.

-Tô Lâm was born and raised in a family of revolutionary activists, taught and learned about history and the country's situation from a young age.
-His father was a recipient of the Hero of the People's Armed Forces medal and title.
-Tô Quyền participated in the revolution, went to the South to serve the Central Bureau in the years 1966–1975 until the country was unified, and was married.
-His name became his father's nickname, called Tư Tô Lâm, Uncle Tư Tô Lâm.
+Tô Lâm was born on 10 July 1957 in Xuân Cầu village, Văn Giang district, Hưng Yên province, northern Vietnam.
+He is the eldest son of Colonel Tô Quyền, former Director of Police for Hải Hưng province.
+According to his official biography, Lâm was born into a family of revolutionary activists and was exposed to the country's political struggle from a young age.
+His father, Tô Quyền, a recipient of the Hero of the People's Armed Forces title, participated in the communist revolution and served in security at the Party's Central Office for South Vietnam from 1966 until the end of the Vietnam War in 1975.

-Following in his father's footsteps, Tô Lâm studied security.
+Following in his father's footsteps, Lâm studied defense, and law.
 In October 1974, he was a student of the sixth cohort of the Central Public Security School, later renamed People's Security University, now People's Security Academy.
 After that, he studied and researched the field of law, receiving a PhD in Jurisprudence.
 On 22 October 2015, he was awarded the academic title Professor of Security Sciences.

-Lâm was admitted to the Communist Party of Vietnam on 22 August 1981, becoming an official party member on August 22, 1982.
+Lâm was admitted to the Communist Party of Vietnam on 22 August 1981, becoming a full member of the party on 22 August 1982.
 During his Party and State activities, he studied a course at the Ho Chi Minh National Academy of Politics, receiving an Advanced degree in political theory.